Yamaha Corporation: Synthesizers and samplers

 Yamaha announced the singing synthesizer Vocaloid for the first time at the German fair Musikmesse on 5–9 March 2003.

 Yamaha began the sale and production of Vocaloid applications, starting with Lily which was later sold via Internet Co., Ltd.'s website.
 Their involvement continued with the VY series, with VY1 being the first, released in deluxe and standard editions on 1 September 2010.
-The VY series is a series designed to be a high quality product for professional musicians.
+The VY series is designed to be a high quality product for professional musicians.
 The series is also designed with the intention to set a new standard for the Vocaloids for having no face, sex, or set voice, but are designed to complete any song.
 VY1 has a new approach to how the software handled the database of samples and improved the performance of the Vocaloid 2 engine.

-Yamaha announced a version of the Vocaloid 2 software for the iPhone and iPad, which exhibited at the Y2 Autumn 2010 Digital Content Expo in Japan.
+Yamaha announced a version of the Vocaloid 2 software for the iPhone and iPad, which was exhibited at the Y2 Autumn 2010 Digital Content Expo in Japan.
 Later, this version of the software was released using the VY1 voice.
 VY2 was also released for this version of the software.